 Injustice Watch is seeking an innovative and collaborative editorial director to lead our nonprofit newsroom.
-The ideal candidate is an experienced manager with a passion for investigative reporting and a strong commitment to audience-driven journalism.
-The editorial director will set the strategy and vision for our newsroom and work across departments to ensure our editorial projects have a wide-ranging impact.
+The ideal candidate is an experienced manager with a passion for investigative reporting and a strong commitment to community-driven journalism.
+The editorial director will work across departments to ensure our editorial projects have a wide-ranging impact.
 This is an opportunity to test new ideas and help shape organizational strategy for a growing, mission-driven media outlet.

 Our Editorial Director will:

-- Develop and execute a strong editorial vision and strategy for public-service and investigative projects on issues of equity and justice with a focus on the court system.
+- Lead the editorial team in developing and executing a strong editorial vision and strategy for public-service and investigative projects on issues of equity and justice in the court system.

-- Build and maintain collaborative and strategic partnerships with other newsrooms and community organizations.
+- Build and maintain collaborative and strategic partnerships with other newsrooms and community organizations in coordination with the rest of the team.

-- Lead and help grow our editorial team, ensuring that our newsroom staff reflects the diversity of Chicago and the communities we cover.
+- Lead hiring for our editorial team, ensuring that our newsroom staff reflects the diversity of Chicago and the communities we cover.

-- Maintain an equitable, collaborative, and inclusive newsroom culture.
+- Foster and maintain an equitable, collaborative, and inclusive newsroom culture.

 - Ensure that our projects, reporting, and commentaries center the voices and lived experiences of people most affected by the court system.

-- Collaborate across the organization and work closely with our development, engagement, and operations teams to ensure alignment.
+- Collaborate across the organization and meet regularly with our development, engagement, and operations teams to advocate for editorial priorities and ensure the organization’s strategic goals are being met.

 - Administer the newsroom budget.